Frequently Asked Questions

 What Is Sensitivity?

-The minimum diameter sphere that can be consistently detected at the center of the metal detector opening.
+Metal detector sensitivity is the minimum diameter sphere that can be consistently detected at the center of the metal detector opening.
 There are two kinds of sensitivity: “maximum” or “in-product”.
 Maximum is the best sensitivity possible under ideal conditions.
 In-product is the sensitivity obtained when actually inspecting the product.

 What Factors Influence Sensitivity?